Bankrobber: Cover versions

 Audioweb recorded a rock/reggae cover in 1996 that reached number 19 in the UK Singles Chart.

 Chumbawamba's 2005 album A Singsong and a Scrap features an a cappella cover version of the song.

+Country rocker Jesse Dayton covered the song on his 2019 release Mixtape Vol. 1.

 Tom Morello covered the song acoustically for a Joe Strummer tribute in 2020.